Jaguo415/Module-8-Movies-ETL/README.md

 ## Challenge Roadblock

 I had an issue the ratings.csv file the data file is simply too large.
 I am thinking of practical solutions one involving divinding up the CSV into smaller multiple files.
 I can always just re-merge them with SQL.
-Perhaps this maybe a solution.
+Perhaps this maybe a band-aid solution.